-Nepal in April is one of the traveler-friendly months of the year.
-Spring is at its best with the valleys and hills literally bursting into colour with flowers in bloom and rhododendrons painting the hillsides in red and pink colours.
-Festivals are underway, bringing vibrancy and energy to towns and cities, while local life is alive and friendly.
-The weather is mostly pleasant all over the nation in the sense that it is warm during the day, and cool during the evenings.
-The April weather is ideal in terms of trekking, sightseeing and cultural tours which are done in all the beautiful Himalayan mountains and the green plains along the way.
-April gives you long days with blue skies in the mornings and intermittent pre-monsoon showers whether you choose to take a holiday in the snow-capped mountains or the old city squares and the isolated villages.
-This guide offers specific information about the weather in the regions, trekking, and sightseeing, and travel considerations in order to allow you to organize an experience that will remain in your memory forever in April.
+The weather is mostly pleasant across the nation, with warm days and cool evenings.
+The April weather is ideal for trekking, sightseeing, and cultural tours, which are offered across the beautiful Himalayan mountains and the green plains along the way.
+April gives you long days with blue skies in the mornings and intermittent pre-monsoon showers, whether you choose to take a holiday in the snow-capped mountains, the old city squares, or the isolated villages.
+This guide offers specific information on the weather in the regions, trekking, sightseeing, and travel considerations to help you organize an experience that will remain in your memory forever in April.

 Regional Weather Overview for Nepal in April